 - Make powerful queries using NRQL, our query language, to troubleshoot and solve problems.

 - Use NRQL to generate custom charts, reports, and dashboards.

-- Package your dashboards as data apps, to allow non-technical users to easily explore your data.
+- Combine related dashboards into data apps, which allow teams and non-technical users to easily explore data.

-New Relic Insights leverages the data from New Relic's other products to allow you to analyze user behavior, business transactions, customer insights, and more.
-For example, New Relic APM helps people optimize their apps, while Insights helps people optimize their bottom line.
-It is a software analytics resource to help everyone from C-level executives to front-end developers make better decisions and build better products.
+New Relic Insights leverages the data from New Relic products and integrations to allow you to analyze user behavior, business transactions, customer insights, and more.
+New Relic APM helps people optimize their apps, while Insights helps people optimize their bottom line.
+It's a software analytics resource to help everyone from C-level executives to front-end developers make better decisions and build better products.

-Using the Insights interface, you can quickly and easily build dashboards to identify problems with your apps and hosts in real-time or to track ongoing data trends.
+Using the Insights UI, you can quickly and easily build dashboards to identify problems with your apps and hosts in real-time or to track ongoing data trends.

-- A high-powered, index-free events database that stores your data in the cloud.
+- A high-powered, index-free database that stores your New Relic-reported data in the cloud.

-- A REST-ful API to insert custom attributes and events into the events database and to get data for local applications.
+- The Event API: a REST-ful API for reporting custom events and attributes and to get data for local applications.

-- A dashboard management interface with a collection of charts to help you represent data quickly and clearly, and API to manage those dashboards.
+- A dashboard management interface with a collection of charts to help you represent data quickly and clearly, and an API to manage those dashboards.